taha-ameer/text-game/README.md

 # text-game
-A text based adventure game that issimilar to Zork
+A text based adventure game that is similar to Zork